gustavlan/reference-data-bitemporal-demo/README.md

 pip install -e .[dev]
 ```

-This installs pytest and, if requested, Airflow with the Local Executor.
+This installs pytest and optionally Airflow with the Local Executor.

 ## Running the Pipeline Without Airflow